RouterChart.com

 Power supply12 V / 1.5 A

-The Atheros AR7161 @ 680 MHz CPU provides processing power to handle various tasks and services within the WRT400N router.
+The Atheros AR7161 @ 680 MHz CPU provides processing power.
+It handles tasks and services within the WRT400N router.
 The 32 MB of RAM enables the router to handle multiple tasks and processes concurrently.
-It allows for the efficient switching and allocation of resources among different processes running on the router, facilitating multitasking and ensuring smooth operation.
-The flash memory in a Linksys router is different from the volatile memory (RAM) that is used for temporary storage of data while the router is powered on.
-Flash memory of the WRT400N retains its data even when the router is powered off, allowing the router to maintain its firmware and configuration settings across reboots.
+Flash memory retains its data even when the router is off.
+This allows the router to keep its firmware and settings across reboots.
+The firmware upgrade process may vary depending on the router model.
+However, it often involves accessing the router's web-based administration interface.

 Network